When should I start?

 No matter what age you are, here are a few things you should think about when beginning to plan your estate.

-- Review your beneficiary designations - When's the last time you took a look at the beneficiaries of your retirement plans (like your 401(k) or IRA) or your life insurance policies?
-Have you considered Transfer on Death (TOD) designations on your investment accounts?
+• Review your beneficiary designations - When's the last time you took a look at the beneficiaries of your retirement plans (like your 401(k) or IRA) or your life insurance policies?
+Have you considered transfer on death (TOD) designations on your investment accounts?
 It may be a good time to review them, especially if you've had a life change (like a marriage or divorce) or if your children are now adults, as you may want to add them as primary or contingent beneficiaries.
+Don't forget to review the successor-owner designated on any individual 529 plans, too.
+Depending on the specific 529 plan, the assets may not automatically pass to the person named as the plan's education beneficiary.

 How we can help

 These decisions can be complex, which is why we believe a team approach is best.
-Your financial advisor can work with you and your team of legal and tax professionals to put a strategy in place that meets the needs of you and your family, whatever those needs may be.
+Your financial advisor can work with you and your team of legal and tax professionals to put a strategy in place designed to meet the needs of you and your family, whatever those needs may be.

 Important information: